 Sneaky Ways Fast Food Chains Trick You Into Spending Money

 It's no secret that Americans enjoy fast food.
 Drive down any main road in the United States — whether in a bustling city or a tiny town — and you're bound to see a lineup of various fast food joints.
-In total, Americans spend a whopping $350 billion on fast food annually, according to Statista, and that trend is only rising.
+In total, Americans spent a whopping $350 billion on fast food in 2024, according to Statista, and that trend is only rising.
 That works out to around $1,200 annually per person.
 For perspective, homeowners spend around $21,400 yearly on their homes.
-With the majority of people visiting a fast food restaurant one to three times per week, its easy to see how the spending can get out of hand.
+With the majority of people visiting a fast food restaurant one to three times per week, its easy to see how the spending can add up.

 These figures might seem unrealistic, especially given the assumed affordability of quick-service chains.
 However, the good ol' days of dirt-cheap fast food are over.
-These restaurants have been hiking their menu prices to keep up with inflation.
-That's not the only reason you're spending more than you realize, though.
+Fast food restaurants have been hiking their menu prices to keep up with inflation.
+However, that's not the only reason you're spending more than you realize.
 Many chains employ behind-the-scenes strategies to get customers to buy more.
 These tactics seem to be working even as costs skyrocket.
 Keeping an eye out for these sneaky ways fast food chains trick you into spending money can help you rein in your food budget.

 No dollar signs